Levi Yitzchak Schneerson: Early life

-Chief rabbi of Yekatrinoslav and Soviet persecution
+Chief rabbi of Yekaterinoslav and Soviet persecution

-Schneerson lived in Nikolaiev until 1909, when he was appointed to serve as the Rabbi of Yekaterinoslav.
+Schneerson lived in Nikolaev until 1909, when he was appointed to serve as the Rabbi of Yekaterinoslav.

 In 1939 he was arrested by the communist regime for his fearless stance against the Party's efforts to eradicate Jewish learning and practice in the Soviet Union, and particularly for distributing Matzah to the Jews of Dnepropetrovsk (formerly Yekaterinoslav).
 After more than a year of torture and interrogations in Stalin's prisons, he was sentenced to exile to a remote village Chiali in Kazakhstan.
 Shortly before he died, Levi Yitzchak was able to move to Almaty, where he was warmly welcomed by the small Lubavitcher community.

 Death

-On August 9, 1944 he died in Almaty.
+On August 9, 1944, he died in Almaty.
 Schneerson was buried at a cemetery in Almaty.
 A Chabad Lubavitch synagogue named in his honor has been built near his gravesite.
 On August 10, 2020, his burial space was declared a Kazakh National Heritage site in cooperation with the U.S. Commission for the Preservation of America's Heritage Abroad.